hokkaido/e2e-testing-with-protractor/README.md

-#AngularJS - End-to-end testing with protractor
+#AngularJS - End-to-end testing with Protractor

 As developers concerned with the quality of our work, we have a multitude of tools and patterns at our disposal to ensure